nephio-project/docs/content/en/docs/guides/user-guides/helm/helm-to-operator-codegen-sdk-developer-guide.md

 ### Flow-4: KRM to Unstruct-Obj to String(Go-code)
 All Kubernetes resource kinds that are not supported by the runtime-object method are handled using the unstructured method.
-In this approach, the Kubernetes Resource Manifest (KRM) is converted to an unstructured object using the package "k8s.io/apimachinery/pkg/apis/meta/v1/unstructured".
+In this approach, the Kubernetes Resource MOdel (KRM) is converted to an unstructured object using the package "k8s.io/apimachinery/pkg/apis/meta/v1/unstructured".
 Then, We traverse the unstructured-Obj in a DFS fashion and build the gocode-string.
 <details>
 <summary>DFS Algorithm Cases (Unstruct-Version)</summary>